Positives

 Powder

-So with a 4.75” set back from center of board on a 22” stance width set all the way back you have very good directional float.
-Still you don’t feel like your back foot is riding on the tail which is great for getting air in pow.
+So with a 4.75” setback from the center of the board on a 22” stance width set all the way back, you have very good directional float.
+Still, you don’t feel like your back foot is riding on the tail, which is great for getting air in pow.
 Then you have early rise before a long nose and 17mm of taper in the tail.
-In boot to knee high powder I had an easy floating experience with the 148.
-The Telos Backslash not a full on dedicated pow ride but it’s super fun.
+In boot to knee high powder, I had an easy floating experience with the 148.
+The Telos Backslash is not a full-on dedicated pow ride, but it’s super fun.

 Conclusion